pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

 COMMIT;
 ```

-This gives you a much higher chance of recording rows on all shards, since you will know if your statement violated some contstraint (e.g., unique index or `NOT NULL` check) before committing the transaction.
+This gives you a much higher chance of recording rows on all shards, since you will know if your statement violated some constraint (e.g., unique index or `NOT NULL` check) before committing the transaction.

 ### Primary keys